SpencerReitz/VecnaGirl/README.md

 # Vecna Girl
-This mod changes the Dress Girl into a monster that will kill after the sound plays 3 times.
+This mod changes the SFX of the little girl to Vecna from Stranger Things.

+## MORE TO COME
+I am planning on implementing hearing the sound 3 times before the girl comes for you, instead of the sounds playing during the stare.